 Hypothermia is one of the serious health problems that can be caused by exposure during cold weather.
+Residents without heat, who and are in need of relief from the cold temperatures, to utilize one of the local warming centers.

 If a person’s body temperature drops below 95 degrees, immediately seek medical attention.